farah96xxx/FID3algorithm/README.md

 ## Additional info about Coimbra.zip
 - The code glucose.ipynb ->'low': [10.5, 60, 130.5],\n", suppose to be 'low': [-10.5, 60, 130.5],\n",.
 But this **doesnt affect** any membership value because actually no data ever hit lower than the peak of most left membership function: minimum value -> 60.
 The boundary just acts a control.
 As **no** membership value affected, so it **does not affect** the transformation of data at all.
 Hence, this does **not affect** anything.

+- Actual coimbrafold5.data.
+Please replace this update .txt in your folder:[coimbrafold5.txt](https://github.com/farah96xxx/FID3algorithm/files/6443992/coimbrafold5.txt).
+Then replace in the code with .txt

 ## Code and data information

 - Page 11 sentence suppose to be: The mean, standard error and worst (mean of three largest values reading) are computed for each features leading the dataset to have 32 attributes, including the non-predictive attribute, ID and the class attribute.